jartificer/boing/README.md

 ![PNG cart](https://www.lexaloffle.com/bbs/cposts/1/18466.p8.png)

 BOING is my very first game.
-It is a not so accurate recreation of Pong.
-This is release 1.11.
-As it stands, it is quite playable, but I might add new features later on.
+I released it back in 2016 on Lexaloffle and itch.io, coding it in my spare time for the course of a week.
+The game is a not so accurate recreation of Pong, in the sense that paddles accelerate, and you can give the ball a slight spin by hitting it at the right speed.

 ## Player controls: